 Rank1 – Can remain standing/conscious even when HP’s go below 0, and instead only go Injuries.

-Rank2 – Receives +1 dam and +5 hit (melee only) when an enemy moves into , no bonus is awarded if the character is the one that moves.
+Rank2 – Receives +1 dam and +5 hit (melee only) against an enemy when it moves into , no bonus is awarded if the character is the one that moves.
 This bonus remains until the enemy is destroyed or the character moves out of combat.
+Bonus is on a per-enemy basis; does not stack when multiple enemies move into .

-Rank3 – When fighting two or more opponents alone, gain an extra main hand melee attack each round (see the global rules for Multiple Attack Actions)
+Rank3 – When fighting two or more opponents alone, gain an additional non- main hand melee attack each round (see the global rules for Multiple Attack Actions)

 Rank4 – May re-roll your at the start of a battle and any failed initiative test at any time, only using the second roll if you so desire